JudetheGemini/vehicle-inventory/README.md

 - **User Authentication**: Secure login and user management handled by AWS Cognito.
 - **Vehicle Management**: Authorized users can add, view, update, and delete vehicles from the inventory.
-- **Image Upload**: Users can upload pictures of the vehicles along with other important information.
 - **Responsive UI**: A clean and intuitive interface built with React and Mantine UI.
 - **Serverless Architecture**: Backend operations are managed by AWS Lambda functions.
 - **API Gateway**: AWS API Gateway handles API requests and triggers Lambda functions.